 Arranging Flights, Hotels and Hire Cars at discounted rates or free;

-Liaising with the FCO, Police, Interpol, British Embassy or any other authority on your behalf;
+Liaising with the FCDO, Police, Interpol, British Embassy or any other authority on your behalf;

 Offer sound advice based on real experience every step of the way;

 Promote a Missing Person Profile on this website and circulate it to all major media both in the UK and the country concerned;

 Run a campaign using our social media - targeted to the area in question;